 The Remuneration Committee meets at least once each year.
 The Committee considers senior post holders' pay and conditions.
 It has the power to make recommendations to the Governing Body on their remuneration, including pay and other benefits, as well as contractual arrangements.
 The Vice-Chancellor attends the Committee to present the recommendations for the remuneration of the most senior staff.
-The Committee considers the remuneration of the Vice-Chancellor in a closed meeting of the independent members with no executive members present, and makes its recommendation to the Governing Body.
+The Committee considers the remuneration of the Vice-Chancellor in a closed meeting of the independent members with no executive members present.